 If you have carpet on your stairs then you are probably aware that the carpet sees a lot of action!
-It’s important to regularly clean them to make sure that they stay looking their best.
+Maintaining wood floors properly can help ensure that it lasts longer and increases their beauty.
 The best way to clean carpeted stairs is with a vacuum cleaner.

 The following tips will help you to vacuum the carpeted stairs in the best way.